 Cougar Facts

-- The short term of Cougar serves as but one of the common names assigned to this magnificent wild feline.
-It other common names include the mountain lion, puma, painter, panther, and catamount.
+- The short term of Cougar serves as the most frequently used common name when referring to this magnificent wild feline.
+It does have numerous others, though.
+These include mountain lion, puma, painter, panther, and catamount.
 The variety of names occur due to its wide range.

 Related Articles